 - Chewing and chew toys: Yep, chewing helps dogs remove plaque on a regular basis!
 Make sure any chews are approved by the Veterinary Oral Health Association (a.k.a, no antlers or ice cubes that can cause tooth damage).

 - Daily tooth brushing: Only 2% of dog parents do it, but daily brushing is crucial to protect against all that icky stuff getting into the gums and causing swelling, bleeding, and… you guessed it, bad breath.
 (Not super into the idea of sticking your fingers in your dog’s mouth every day?
 Try Bright!
 It’s a two-step cleaning system that involves no saliva fingers whatsoever.
-Simply squeeze the enzymatic toothpaste along groove on the real-chicken chew, and give to your dog.
+Simply squeeze the enzymatic toothpaste along groove on the real-chicken dental stick, and give to your dog.
 They’ll take matters into their own—er, mouth!

 - Regular check-ups: Neither of the above fixes are replacements for regular check-ups with a board-certified veterinarian!